 If you choose to book a guided day trip or a tour in Mykonos, you need to make sure it has a good cancellation policy.
-Cruise ships do not always dock punctual, and sometimes ports of call even get cancelled due to bad weather on the way.
+Cruise ships do not always dock punctually, and sometimes ports of call even get canceled due to bad weather on the way.

 Here is my selections of the best tours in Mykonos: